 A comprehensive development program is underway with the knowledge of the relative mine truck and engine OEMs.

-Based on a conservative substitution rate of 80% of diesel with HDCNG™, the following greenhouse gas (GHG) benefits are delivered with conversion to dual fuel:
+Based on a conservative substitution rate of 70% of diesel with methane using M.E.S.' unique dual fuel solution, the following independently verified greenhouse gas (GHG) benefits are delivered with conversion: